Home Delaware County Arbitration

 Judicial arbitration is a statutory procedure in which cases are directed to nonbinding arbitration before trial, designed to expedite and streamline the resolution of actions through an arbitrator’s neutral evaluation.
 Court-ordered arbitrations are non-binding, meaning that either party who is dissatisfied with the arbitrator’s award may request a new trial.
 By engaging in this type of arbitration, no party has given up any constitutional rights, since the process is non-binding.

-Arbitration can be set up in different ways, but most of the time, an arbitrator or a panel of arbitrators will listen to both sides of the story before making a decision.
+Arbitration can be set up in different ways, but most of the time, an arbitrator will listen to both sides of the story before making a decision.
 The award from the arbitrator is usually final unless there are exceptional circumstances.
 In contractual arbitration, there is usually a set of rules or procedures written into the arbitration clause that says how everything will go.

 Arbitration by stipulation is a process whereby the parties in a dispute agree to arbitrate their disagreement after it has arisen.
 They then select a set of rules and procedures to guide the proceedings.
 Arbitration by stipulation is generally binding, and the arbitrator’s award is usually final except in extraordinary circumstances.

 If you are in dispute with another party, you may want to consider hiring an arbitration lawyer.
-An arbitration lawyer can help you navigate the arbitration process and represent you in arbitration hearings.
-Our skilled lawyers can help advise you whether arbitration is the right option and can help you explore other possibilities.
+A Delaware County, PA arbitration lawyer can help you navigate the arbitration process and represent you in arbitration hearings.
+Sheryl R. Rentz can help advise you whether arbitration is the right option and can help you explore other possibilities.
 Contact the Law Offices of Sheryl R. Rentz, P.C. at (610) 645-0100 today for a consultation.

 We know your problems are unique & special.